 In addition, I do site tuning or repair for $500 per site.
 I call it “plugin surgery.”
 This tediousness happens occasionally.
 Perhaps once or twice per month.
 When it does occur, it is never fun.
 The site owners have exhausted every means and now come to me in desperation.
 Their site is cancerous and I have to give them the bad news it’s terminally irreparable.
 I’m trying to resolve this conundrum in my head as what to sell – or not sell.

 The other thing I sell is website construction services.
 These are mainly people who are paranoid about speed because 70 percent of their audience is on mobile devices.
 For blogs and brochure sites, I charge $1,800 minimum.
 For WooCommerce, I charge $3,000 minimum.
 I probably do only 3 – 6 sites per year maximum.
-I see them as “going to school.”
+I see these projects as “going to school.”
 I learn new things to write about on PagePipe.

 I haven’t figured out how to make consistent painless money with this audience yet.
 It’s all a big experiment.
 But I love creativity and experimentation.

 Creativity for me is best when resources are limited.
 Creativity is the inverse of dollars.
 C=1/$.
 The worse the limitations (scarcity), the more creativity is needed.
-Creativity is one of my top personal value.
+Creativity is one of my top personal values.
 I solve hard puzzles and sometimes do what others think is impossible or esoteric.

 Innovation is when you turn creativity into money.
 Money is the audience applause.